-In California, adults using Cannabis is completely legal thanks to Prop.64 – AUMA (being the Adult Use of Marijuana Act), which was voted in on November 8, 2016.
+In California, Cannabis is completely legal for adults thanks to Prop.64 – AUMA (the Adult Use of Marijuana Act), which was voted in on November 8, 2016.

 It is also legally possible to cultivate up to 6 marijuana plants to be used privately on personal property.
-This AUMA also made it so the commercial sale, and the distribution of marijuana was legalized at facilities which are state licensed.
+This AUMA also made it so the commercial sale, and the distribution of marijuana were legalized at facilities that are state licensed.

-It is the job of the Department of Cannabis Control to license, as well as regulate the sales, the testing, and the distribution of marijuana, as well as the process which has gone into its cultivation and it being manufactured.
+It is the job of the Department of Cannabis Control to license, as well as regulate the sales, testing, and distribution of marijuana, as well as the process which has gone into its cultivation and its manufacturing.

 All facilities which have gotten state licensing have to have approval from the city and the county governments.